 You can select a solid color, a gradient, a texture fill or a picture fill to customize the interior of a shape or button.

-- Solid Color: Like earlier versions of Lectora, you can choose to use a solid color for your shape or button fill.
+- Solid Color: You can choose to use a solid color for your shape or button fill.
 Select from the color palette, use a custom color, choose from a previously saved color or use the eyedropper tool to select a color used on your desktop.

 - Gradient: When you open the Gradient gallery, you can select a number of Light or Dark options.
 The gradient is applied based on the solid color already applied to your shape or button.
 Select More Gradients to open the Gradient window, where you can customize the color, direction and number of stops in the gradient.